Hi, I'm Leah

 I support parents of neurodivergent kids when things feel stuck, overwhelming or like nothing is working.

 I know how exhausting it can be.
-The overwhelm, the second guessing, the moments that don't make sense, even when you've tied everything.
+The overwhelm, the second guessing, the moments that don't make sense, even when you've tried everything.

 As a parent of neurodivergent teens myself, I'm in this too.